jubenjam/To-Do/README.md

 Backend CD: https://task-time-csc307.herokuapp.com/

 # Project Blurb
 Task Time is a to-do list website that allows you to organize and prioritize your daily tasks.
 Each user can create tasks, assign them a category, and select a date to complete the task by.
 The tasks can be sorted by date, allowing users to prioritize closer deadlines.
-Useres can also filter based on the categories they created, allowing those with extremely busy lives to find what they have to do with ease.
+Users can also filter based on the categories they created, allowing those with extremely busy lives to find what they have to do with ease.

 # UI Prototype
 https://www.figma.com/proto/GzNI1ebsantKEFbFjzt6nE/Task-Time?node-id=1%3A12&starting-point-node-id=1%3A12<br/>